Faculty & Staff

 Greta Ann Herin

 Dr. Greta Ann Herin is currently teaching Mammalian Anatomy, Human Anatomy and Physiology I and II, Neuropsychology and Advanced Neurobiology.
 She has also taught: Mammalian Physiology, Biological Explorations, Molecules, Genes, and Cells, Senior Seminar “Origins” and co-taught Concepts in Biology, and a Colloquium called “Passion and Obsession”.
 Greta Ann serves as a Pre-professional Health Sciences advisor.
 She has dual Bachelors Degrees in Biochemistry and Psychology from Kansas State University and a PhD in Neurobiology from the University of Pittsburgh School of Medicine.
 Her dissertation was on interactions among modulators of NMDA receptors, an important glutamate receptor in the brain.
 In addition Greta Ann did a post-doctoral fellowship at the Max-Planck Institute for Brain Research in Frankfurt, Germany.
 There she studied metabotropic glutamate receptors.
+Greta Ann is on sabbatical during the 2013-14 academic year.

 Professor of Nursing

-Dr. Ann Hershberger, professor of nursing and director of the MS in nursing and leadership program, has worked in family health, community health, international health, and nursing education since 1976.
+Dr. Ann Hershberger, professor of nursing and former director of the MS in nursing and leadership program, has worked in family health, community health, international health, and nursing education since 1976.
 Ann and her husband Jim, a pastor, spent more than a decade in church-sponsored service in Central America.
 She earned her PhD from UVA and spent a year in Nicaragua researching her dissertation on “Nicaraguan non-governmental health organizations, communities served, donor agencies, and the Ministry of Health.”
 On a recent sabbatical she researched the experiences of families in Guatemala and West Bank, Palestine who have hosted EMU cross-cultural students over the last decade.
 She has been a consultant for Nicaraguan nursing schools, and has been on the board of MCC (Mennonite Central Committee) since 1997.

 Assistant Professor of Applied Social Sciences